ToastyStoemp/KanjiVGParser/README.md

 Not all parameters are easily changable, -> Future updates

 #TODO
--fix the meanings for the kanji
+- fix the meanings for the kanji
--implement writing to database inside the node project -support regional drawing ( set boundaries )
+- implement writing to database inside the node project
+- support regional drawing ( set boundaries )
--add more events
+- add more events
--update the 'almost' , and 'poor' correction algorithms -add stroke length checker and position checker -update the writer to be more acurate ( no corner strokes ) -more...
+- update the 'almost' , and 'poor' correction algorithms
+- add stroke length checker and position checker
+- update the writer to be more acurate ( no corner strokes )
+- more...